top of page

 Why it works: You’re already in the mecca of golf…might as well sip something local too.

-This is where most DIY trips go sideways: people try to do too much.
+This is where most DIY trips to Scotland go sideways: people try to do too much.
 I space things out so your trip has rhythm.
 That means:

 • Mixing in scenic drives and castle stops